The Hancock Family Estate Archives

 Those who have devoted time to helping organize this collection have been motivated by a desire to share and preserve the unique and exciting history within it.
 Current librarian and retired former dean Nancy Meddings has played a central role in the management of the Hancock Family Estate Archives.
 Meddings muses that "Hancock clearly had an interesting life, with enough money to pursue his diverse interests and make an impact on local and national history.
 Despite his well-recorded and photographed life, Allan Hancock has remained enigmatic to me.
 It is hard to get a sense of what he was really like as a person.
 What did he like to eat?
 Did he have a sense of humor?
 How would he spend a quiet evening at home?
 Did he enjoy the poodles he and Marian are photographed with, or were they her pets?
 There may be materials in the HFEA yet to be discovered that could answer these and many more questions about him."
 Indeed, the story of the Hancock archives is an evolving one.
 Who can say what exciting and helpful materials will be discovered within it tomorrow?

-Thank you to Roger Hall, Professor History, for collecting, organizing and compiling the history of this unique collection.
+Thank you to Roger Hall, Professor History, for his assistance in 2019-2020 with collecting and compiling recollections of the history of this unique collection, for the California Revealed preservation grant.

 Thanks for their recollections to: